 When organisations like Alfa Laval, Nordea, Red Bull, United Nations and the World Health Organization need help moving their digital presence to the next level, they’ve turned to me for peer-to-peer consulting.
 I don’t write lengthy reports, but rather focus on delivering unique insights and asking good questions based on my experience and extensive network.

 Privately I live in an old townhouse in Aarhus with my fiancee and 3 kids.
+I’m quite involved in folkeskolen (link to my Danish site).

 T-Systems in Germany interviewed me on enterprise messaging and quoted me in their whitepaper on the topic.
 See Enterprise messaging – an integrated part of work